gauravhans8/Kafka-Batched-Output/README.md

 A kafka consumer service that writes output in batches per topic
 ```
 Features
-  - Individual Topic configurations of size and time Thresholds
+  - Individual Topic configurations of size and time thresholds
   - Output File Pattern for each topic (act as prefixes)
   - Concurrency control for kafka consumers
   - Batch Consumption